-Just south of Bar Harbor, Maine, lies Acadia: 47,000-acres of wild woodland, rocky beaches, private islands, and dusty pink mountain peaks.
+Just south of the beautifully underrated US city of Bar Harbor, Maine, lies Acadia: 47,000-acres of wild woodland, rocky beaches, private islands, and dusty pink mountain peaks.
 Moose, bear, whales and seabirds hang close to this US national park‘s nearly-untouched Atlantic coast, while campers and hikers adventure deep within its emerald trees.
 This patch of jagged coastal Maine is where New Englanders vacation, where cottages outnumber resorts, and where the sun rises first.
 From twinkling lighthouses and star-filled skies to whale watching and lobster boat rides, there’s magic for everyone at Acadia National Park.

 Where is Acadia National Park?

 Acadia National Park is about 160 miles from Portland, Maine, and 50 miles from Bangor.
 The sweet town of Bar Harbor, located on Mount Desert Island, shares its borders with the park and is a popular home base for those visiting.

 What is the closest Airport to Acadia National Park?